math-comp/trajectories/README.md

 ```shell
 make run
 ```
-Then open the address `http://0.0.0.0:8000` in a web-browser on the same machine.
+Then open the address `http://0.0.0.0:8000/grid.html` in a web-browser on the same machine.
+The vertical cells that are created by the algorithms in the paper are visible when one checks the box "Show cells".

 These instruction have been tested on a linux machine.